-- One term prior to Student Teaching, a student must apply for placement by the established deadline date (check in Warf-Pickel 321 for deadlines). - Complete all courses required for placement in Student Teaching. - Obtain a "C" or higher for all professional education and content studies' courses.
+- All ETSU students desiring to complete a teacher education or One term prior to Student Teaching, a student must apply for her public school licensure program (for initial licensure, add-on placement by the established deadline date (check in Warf-Pickel 321 for deadlines). - Complete all courses required for placement in Student Teaching. - Obtain a "C" or higher for all professional education and content studies' courses.